Passion, Grit, Personal Value Statement – Why I Recruit

 Passion and Grit are two positive character traits that I believe are valuable to the individual and in the work world.
 Passion is what fuels the individual and adds excitement and enjoyment to life and Grit is what is often needed to get things done.

 I discovered my passion for recruiting by accident in 1987 and have been acting on it ever since.
-In 1987 my Solar Energy research at the Georgia Tech Research Institute was winding down.
+In 1987 the research I was involved in at the Georgia Tech Engineering Experiment Station in Solar Energy was winding down.
 At that time Tech had a solar power tower poised over 100 feet and above the trees on the campus across from the Student Athletic Complex.
 We conducted experiments in high temperature high flux thermal environments.
 It turned out that Atlanta, GA wasn’t all that idea for solar thermal work due to the high moisture content in the atmosphere.

 I was a 28-year-old engineer who was single and really enjoyed the work at tech but it was time to do something else.
 Should I continue to pursue solar and move to Arizona?
 I knew that the solar market was small and being specialized in a small market could mean additional future job changes and relocations as programs and funding changed.
 I thought I’d explore something else.